SnowSzn/rgss-script-editor/README.md

     - You can rename a section with a key shortcut.
   - Move sections.
     - The tree can be arranged in any order desired.
+  - Editor Mode: There are two editor modes available, you can switch freely between them.
+    - Merge Mode: Merges any supported section with the section where they are dropped.
+    - Move Mode: Moves the selected sections to the next position of the section where they are dropped inside the same parent section.
 - **Game Exception Processing**: The extension can process the exception that killed the game in the last test game session.
   - The extension backtrace will be shown in a markdown file besides the active editor.
   - VSCode built-in peek menu will be used to show each backtrace location.